For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit (foreground): Rachata Teyparsit – Shutterstock

-Our latest National Student Money Survey found that the average student's Maintenance Loan is around £582 less than their monthly living costs.
+Our latest National Student Money Survey found that the average Maintenance Loan for students from England in 2023/24 was around £504 less than the average living costs among surveyed students.

-But, our survey also revealed only 30% of you receive funding in the form of grants, bursaries and scholarships.
+However, our survey also revealed that only 25% of you receive funding in the form of grants, bursaries, and scholarships.
 Some might think this money is only for people with the highest grades or those from families with low household incomes.

-The truth is, there are all kinds of surprising sources of funding out there.
+The truth is, there are all kinds of surprising funding options out there.
 You'll often find you're eligible for extra money at uni for the weirdest of reasons.
 Have a scroll through to see if you're entitled to some unexpected cash.

 These are just a handful of the more unusual pots of money on offer for students.
 Use our guide to extra funding sources to find loads more options.